taybro23/tbphotography_ms1/README.md

 * Sans Serif – This is the reserve font should anything go wrong with the previous two.

 ## **Colours.**
-The main colours for my website are shades of blues and greens that complement the images used throughout the site.
+The main colours for my website are shades of blues and greens that compliment the images used throughout the site.
 Black and white colours are kept for the text and alternative backgrounds, and I used a shade of pink for the review section to make it stand out.
 I used different opacities of these colours in order to improve the overall look of the site.